trans-travel/trans-travel/us/ut.md

    certificate's gender marker to a new binary marker AND have had unambiguous binary bottom surgery in line with stereotypes for the new gender marker.
- * HB257, if signed by the governor, would require trans people to use bathrooms according to sex assigned at birth within K12 schools.
+ * Trans people are required to use bathrooms according to sex assigned at birth within K12 schools.
- * HB257, if signed by the governor, would seem to allow trans people who have BOTH updated their birth certificate and had bottom surgery to conform with binary stereotypes may then use either changing room in publicly owned facilities.
+ * Trans people who have BOTH updated their birth certificate and had bottom surgery to conform with binary stereotypes may then use either bathroom or changing room in publicly owned facilities.
 This is because a person can use a changing room in line with their sex (defined as sex assigned at birth) OR the other binary sex if their birth certificate and post-surgical genitals match the other binary sex.
 That said, indecent exposure law might then apply if genitals that don't match the sign on the door were exposed.
- * HB257, if signed by the governor, may ban trans people who have had bottom surgery but not changed their birth certificate from using either changing room in government owned/controlled facilities on the basis of indecent exposure laws also amended in this bill.
+ * Trans people who have had bottom surgery but not changed their birth certificate are banned from using either changing room in government owned/controlled facilities on the basis of indecent exposure law.
- * HB257 would have no impact on facility usage by intersex people, although intersex people who have genitals that are too male or too female for the changing room door in publicly owned/controlled changing rooms may not be able to use the appropriate room if their genitals may be exposed.
+ * Intersex people may use the appropriate facility, although intersex people who have genitals that are too male or too female for the changing room door in publicly owned/controlled changing rooms may not be able to use the appropriate room if their genitals may be exposed.
+ * While bathroom usage outside of K12 bathrooms (for bathrooms without shower or changing facilities) is not directly regulated in Utah's law, several laws on indecent exposure and "loitering in a privacy space" could apply to trans people who do not have genitals that match the bathroom's designation AND a birth certificate that match the bathroom's designation.
+In addition, if using a bathroom other than one that matches the trans person's sex assigned at birth, these laws would likely also apply if the person has not underwent bottom surgery.
+That is, a trans person who has not changed their genitals or birth certificate is legally (but probably not physically) safest in a bathroom that matches their sex assigned at birth, while one that has changed both in a binary way should use the bathroom that matches their genitals and document.
+People who do not have genitals in accordance with their birth certificate should use extreme caution.
+ * It is likely Black women, lesbian women, muscular women, and tall women will face harassment in facilities in Utah, even if these women are cis (non-trans).
+These women should also use extreme caution in Utah.

 ## Drag / Performance / Cross-dressing Laws